franciscoj-londonoh/Motion-Compensated-Pulse-Rate-Estimation/README.md

 ## The Project at a glance
 This project has 2 main parts.
-> 1. Develop a Pulse Rate Algorithm on the given training data.
-Then Test Your Algorithm and see that it has met the success criteria.
+* Develop a pulse rate algorithm on the given training data.
+Then test the algorithm and see that it has met the success criteria
-> 2. Apply the Pulse Rate Algorithm on a Clinical Application and compute more clinically meaningful features and discover healthcare trends.

 Success criteria
 The algorithm performance success criteria was if the mean absolute error (MAE) at 90% availability was less than 15 BPM on the test set.
 Put another way, the best 90% of the estimates, according to the confidence output, must have a MAE of less than 15 BPM.